What the Colorado Privacy Act Means for You

 How could the Colorado Privacy Act be better?

-The best thing for consumers is to change how companies can collect and use data in the first place.
-It should be on companies to limit their data collection to only the data they need to deliver the service you’re expecting to get up front.
+To maximally protect consumers, it should be on companies to only collect the data they need to deliver the service you’re expecting to get.
 There’s no good reason for your fast food loyalty app to be collecting your location 24/7 or your VR game app to be collecting your social security number.
+They plain don’t need it.

 Companies should also be limited to only using the data they collect for what the consumer is expecting.
 There’s no good reason for your health app to turn around and sell your prescription information to advertisers or your child’s internet-enabled stuffed animal to be sending transcripts of your child’s conversations to third parties.